 Our sponsors and partners include many organizations and companies from the forestry and wildlife communities.
 As the event is underwritten by sponsors, all field trips, lodging, meals and teacher resource kits are included in a $50 registration fee.
 It is recommended for Georgia educators of grades 5-12, but other educators may apply.
 Registration is limited to 30 participants.
 Due to the limited space at Charlie Elliott Wildlife Center we cannot accommodate anyone other than the participants.

-Look on the side bar to the right for the 2014 application starting January 1, 2014.
+Look on the side bar to the right for the 2014 application.
 For short schedule of the 2013 activities click here.
+The 2014 schedule will be up shortly.
 To sponsor a teacher or donate to TCW please fill out the application on the side bar.
-For more information contact Carla Rapp at 478-992-8110 or email@example.com.
+For more information contact Carla Rapp at 478-992-8110 or firstname.lastname@example.org.

 Visit our facebook page for pictures and the latest information on TCW!